AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 ## Proposed solution

 The authors propose to add an overload for both the nonmutating `sorted` and in-place `sort` methods on `Sequence` and `MutableCollection` respectively.
 A mapping closure `(Element) -> Value` will lead the argument list, followed by the well known `areInIncreasingOrder` predicate of the type `(Value, Value) -> Bool`.
-Additionally, we propose a flag for opting into the already mentioned [Schwartzian Transform](https://en.wikipedia.org/wiki/Schwartzian_transform) optimization.
+Additionally, we propose a flag for opting in to the Schwartzian Transform optimization.

  Here are some example usages: